XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Quotes create_quotes(xero_tenant_id, quotes, opts)

-Allows you to create one or more quotes
+Create one or more quotes

 ### Example